 I mean, with so many guards, why do they need all those guns?

 Also, you’ll see gun stores on many street corners.
 Although we didn’t feel particularly unsafe in this neighborhood, the city is still dodgy and dangerous.

 SAFETY IN SAN PEDRO SULA, HONDURAS

 Visiting San Pedro Sula is only safe if you take precautions and use common sense.
 This means that you should stay in a safe area, don’t use public transportation or go out after dark, and don’t flash your camera and other belongings.
 If you follow these simple guidelines, you have done everything you can to protect yourself.

 But still, if you ask me, I wouldn’t recommend San Pedro Sula as a destination.
 Aside from the fact that it has many dangers, there is also very little to do and see in this city.
 You’re better off heading to Copan Ruinas or Roatan Island if you want to explore Honduras.

 Getting around: Consider the Hedman Alas bus company or domestic flights.
 Both have good, reliable service as far as I experienced it.

 If you’re going to San Pedro Sula, consider staying at Dos Molinos.
 It’s in a safe neighborhood, close to shopping malls, and the owner Luis will gladly pick you up from the airport or bus terminal.
 We paid $31 per night for two persons.

-In general, accommodation in San Pedro Sula is quite pricy, but at this place you’ll get a decent room (nothing fancy, but okay), very helpful owners and most importantly: you’ll be safe.
-I can recommend staying with Luis and Blanca.
+In general, accommodation in San Pedro Sula is quite pricy, but at this place you’ll get a basic room (nothing fancy, but okay).
+The owners, Luis and Blanca, are very helpful, and most importantly: you’ll be safe.
+I recommend this hostel.